-Over the past years, I have organised and taken part in two three-months expeditions to the Canadian Arctic and conducted multiple field work projects within the UK and Europe.
-I am an experienced drone pilot with many flight hours operating in remote locations, and have been an active member of the High Latitude Drone Ecology Network (HiLDEN) since its inception.
+I am an experienced drone pilot with many flight hours in remote environments.
+In summer 2018, I helped establish the drone-monitoring programme for the Climate-ecological Observatory for Arctic Tundra (COAT) at the Norwegian Polar Insitute with Virve Ravolainen and I have been an active member of the High Latitude Drone Ecology Network (HiLDEN) since its inception.

 I enjoy teaching and communicating science.
 For many years, I volunteered in environmental education of primary school children and throughout my PhD I have been tutoring and demonstrating at the University of Edinburgh, including the Geoscience Outreach course, for which I supervised science outreach projects of final year undergraduate students.